October 7, 2021 | Updated: June 3, 2022

 Step 2: Configuring MongoDB Atlas and Realm

-While MongoDB is the underlying application data platform for Unqork, it is unlikely that all customer data in a large, multi-department organization like a bank would always reside in Unqork.
+While MongoDB is the underlying data platform for Unqork, it is unlikely that all customer data in a large, multi-department organization like a bank would always reside in Unqork.
 Therefore the bank's “Client 360 data layer” - held in a separate MongoDB Atlas instance - needs to be connected to Unqork.

 Given this, the next step is to get your MongoDB cluster ready to connect to the new Unqork-built mortgage approval application.
 MongoDB Atlas enables this connection via MongoDB Realm’s HTTP Endpoints (previously named Webhooks).